saifeemustafaq/mentorship/cohort_2/giteshyelave@outlook.com/About_cloud.md

 - Most Cloud DR also provisions backup and recovery for critical server machines that host enterprise-level applications like MS-SQL, Oracle, etc

+- When disaster occurs, the affected data, applications and other resources can be restored to the local data center -- or a cloud provider -- and resume normal operation for the enterprise.

 _ _ _ _ _ _ _ _ _ _

 ### How does disaster recovery in cloud computing differ from traditional disaster recovery ?